Reinhard Marx: Homosexuality, gay rights, and the Church

 Later in March 2022, Marx expressed an openness to changing the teaching of the Catechism regarding homosexuality, saying that "[t]he Catechism is not set in stone.
 One may also question what it says."
 He also went on to say that "Homosexuality is not a sin.
 It corresponds to a Christian attitude when two people, regardless of gender, stand up for each other, in joy and sorrow."
 He added that LGBTQ persons are loved by God as a part of His creation, and that they should not be discriminated against.
 Marx also admitted to blessing two same-sex couples several years prior in Los Angeles.
 He expressed an openness to blessing same-sex couples but reiterated that the Church cannot offer them the sacrament of matrimony.

 It was reported in August 2022, that Marx was going to award the Catholic Media Prize to the LGBT documentary "Wie Gott uns schuf – Coming-out in der Katholischen Kirche".
 Marx was going to give out this award as part of his role as chairman of the journalistic commission of the German bishops' conference.

 In December 2023, when the Vatican announced the possibility of blessing same-sex relationships, Marx expressed surprise that the decision came so quickly.
 He said that Catholic sexual doctrine still needs to develop further.
 He commented about this decision: "for some in the Universal Church, it is huge to hear that this should be possible".

+In April 2025, the German bishops' conference approved new guidelines for blessings for homosexual couples and others in irregular unions, entitled “Blessing Strengthens Love”.
+Cardinal Marx encouraged priests in the archdiocese of Munich and Freising to adopt these blessings, noting that they were not meant to be sacramental marriages.
+Pope Leo, when asked by a reporter about Marx's decision in April 2026, stated, “The Holy See has made it clear that we do not agree with the formalized blessing of couples, in this case homosexual couples, or couples in irregular situations, beyond what was specifically, if you will, allowed for by Pope Francis in saying that all people receive blessings,”.
+Marx had a meeting with Pope Leo shortly afterwards.
+The Dicastery for the Doctrine of the Faith published a letter in May 2026, which had been sent in 2024, which instructed the German bishops that their plans to engage in such blessings ran afoul of Fiducia Supplicans.
+Despite the Vatican's opposition, Marx and other German bishops, however, continued to encourage his priests to carry out these blessings.
+The Vatican took no punitive actions in response and instead engaged in dialogue with Marx and the German bishops.